Nigel Barge 10k

 Our 10k road race is one of the oldest races in the local calendar.
 It was first run in January 1943 and we try to keep it as one of the first races to welcome in the New Year.

-As well as the 10k race, we also organise a 3k Junior race for those aged between 9 and 15.
+As well as the 10k race, we sometimes organise a 3k Junior race for those aged between 9 and 15.

 The Barge is an undulating two lap course starting and finishing in the Garscube Sports Complex.